yt-project/yt/doc/source/developing/creating_frontend.rst

         known_other_fields = ()
 	known_particle_fields = ()

-This is a very stripped down class.
+This is a very stripped-down class.
 There are several codes (e.g. Orion2 and Pluto) that use a Chombo-based datastructure, and those particular codes subclass the ``ChomboFieldInfo`` class.
 The tuples, ``known_other_fields`` and ``known_particle_fields`` contain